susumusakamoto/Project_FIFA_MoneyBall/README.md

 6. Analysing Linear Regression Models

-## Results
+## Results of linear regression model
-As taking the following steps, the R-squared of the model reached to 0.973
+As taking the following steps, the R-squared of the model reached to 0.9735.

 - Filter out retired players
 - Filter out goalkeepers
 - Filter out players who belongs to lower division

 - Box-cox transformation to 'value' variable

 - set dependent variable as 'ova', 'age' and 'sm'
+- but not necessary to have 'sm' because it doesn't make a big difference.

-**Things to consider**
+**Things to consider:**

-I am little skeptical about my model, because the r-squared value is too high...
+I am little skeptical about my model, because the r-squared is too high...

-Also, this model is totally depended on 'overall ability' which I do not how this value was
+This model is totally dependent on 'overall rating' which I do not know how this value was created.
+If overall rating was made from abilities as well as market value, this model would not work.